EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Egocentric Navigation Dataset

+Previous datasets have often suffered from sparse content, low logging frequencies, and lack of access to raw data or pre-trained decoder weights, hindering the development of sophisticated models and methods.
 Acknowledging the limitations of existing datasets in this domain, such as the TISS dataset\cite{qiu_egocentric_2022}, our Egocentric Navigation Dataset addresses critical gaps by providing dense, high-frequency logs with rich visual and state information.
-Previous datasets have often suffered from sparse content, low logging frequencies, and lack of access to raw data or pre-trained decoder weights, hindering the development of sophisticated models and methods.
+Recently, Meta released the Aria Everyday Activities Dataset (AEA)\cite{lv_aria_2024}, which also adopts an ego-centric view.
+Our dataset offers distinct advantages for outdoor navigation scenarios by providing dense depth information from sensors.
+In contrast, AEA focuses on indoor scenes and daily manipulation activities, offering SLAM key points rather than dense depth maps.
+While both datasets contribute to egocentric research, ours is particularly well-suited for tasks requiring detailed depth perception and outdoor navigation, allowing researchers to choose the most appropriate resource for their specific research needs.

 To foster innovation and accessibility in egocentric trajectory prediction research, we are committed to open-sourcing our dataset following the de-identification of all faces within the data.
 We believe this approach will democratize access to high-quality data, enabling researchers to explore new methodologies and applications in the field.